Williano/Flutter-UI-practice/README.md

 # Flutter-UI-practice
-Code repository for practicing Flutter
+Code repository for practicing Flutter UI from designs.